How to position your chess pieces

 Each part moves according to their own rules.
 While the pawns and knights are quite complex, the other pieces are easy to move:

-• The counters can move around by one or two squares at the start of the game.
-After that, they can only move one square at a time, without being able to move backwards.
-To eliminate an opponent, the latter must be placed diagonally in front of your piece.
-It should also be noted that the pawn cannot jump over another piece.
+• The counters can move around one or two squares at the beginning of the game.
+Then, they can only move one square at a time without being able to move backward.
+To eliminate an opponent, they must be placed diagonally in front of your piece.
+It should also be noted that the piece cannot jump over another piece.

-• the rider must move two squares forward or backward, then to the right or left.
+• the rider must move forward or backward two squares, then move to the right or left.
 Its movement resembles an L. It can therefore jump over other pieces.

 • the crazy moves diagonally.
 It can move forwards and backwards, eliminating parts in its field of vision.